ptiger10/tada-io/README.md

 # tada-io

-Reading/writing tada DataFrames from other sources or languages.
+Reading/writing tada DataFrames from other sources.

 ## Pandas DataFrames (via Apache Arrow)

 `main.py`

-Written for pyarrow version 0.16 and pandas version 1.0.1
+(Using pyarrow version 0.16.0 and pandas version 1.0.1)
 ```
 import pyarrow as pa
 import pandas as pd